Diet stalls are frustrating. You limit carbs but the scale ignores you. A diet cheat day may help. Here’s scientific proof and a plan to do it right.

 Eating too many or too few calories stalls fat-burning.
 First, find out exactly how many calories your body needs.

-This tool will find your daily caloric needs according to your age, height, current weight and activity level:
+This tool will find your daily caloric needs according to your age, height and current weight:

 If your calories are in check and you’ve reached a plateau, jump-start weight loss with a 20 – 40% total calorie increase on your cheat day.